This post is also available in: French

 By boat: You can take the boat to Mykonos from Athens’s two major ports Piraeus and Rafina.
-There are daily ferries going to the island and the trip lasts about 3 hours if you take the high-speed ferry and 5 hours if you take regular one.
-Mykonos is also connected by ferry to other Cycladic islands like Tinos, Andros, Paros, Naxos, Syros and Santorini to name a few.
+There are daily ferries going to the island and the trip lasts about 3 hours if you take the high-speed ferry and 5 hours if you take the regular one.
+Mykonos is also connected by ferry to other Cycladic islands like Tinos, Andros, Paros, Naxos, Syros, and Santorini to name a few.
 During the tourist season, you might find connections to other islands.

 For our transfers around the island we used Golden Transfers, a luxury transportation company.